 From here, TNH’s MPs go on foot-patrols throughout the whole ship, circling back once their shift-relief (MPs coming on duty to replace them for several hours) arrives (meets them).
 There are three shifts per 24-hour period, and all of them overlap by several minutes; that’s just enough time for one shift (group of MPs on patrol) to replace the previous one.
 Each shift has

 MPs do not return to Dispatch to be relieved by the/their next shift; they are “relieved in place”.
-They keep their issued weapons with them at all times –even when they return to their private quarters/berthings.
+They keep their issued weapons with them at all times –even when they return to their private quarters/berths.
 The only time MPs go to Dispatch is when they are assigned to work a shift in here (instead of going on foot-patrols).

 * The New Horizon never has long watches except for during sleep-deprivation training.
 Most of the security efforts are doubled by the A.I. nodes, or handled by them entirely.
 Weary personnel make mistakes, hallucinate, and lose their cool, and those are things which simply must not happen in high-stakes scenarios, especially this far out in Space.